Street Photography Workshop

 Who This Workshop Is For

-This workshop is suited to beginner to intermediate street photographers who are:
+This workshop is best suited to photographers who

 Instructor

 Owen Flynn is a Brisbane-based photographer working across street, documentary, and heritage portraiture.
-His work has been exhibited locally and internationally, and his practice focuses on observation, intent, and long-form photographic projects.
+His work has been exhibited locally and internationally, including recognised photography events, and reflects a long-term commitment to observational practice.

 Practical Details